thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

-[^25/2]: Another refinement of positivist theory is Triepel's view that the obligatory force of international law stems from the Vereinbarung, or agreement of States to become bound by common consent; this agreement is an expression of a common will " of States, and States cannot unilaterally withdraw consent.
+[^25/2]: Another refinement of positivist theory is Triepel's view that the obligatory force of international law stems from the Vereinbarung, or agreement of States to become bound by common consent; this agreement is an expression of a "common will" of States, and States cannot unilaterally withdraw consent.

 [^25/3]: This view has also been adopted by Soviet Russian jurists; _see_ Professor